ligolang/ligo/gitlab-pages/docs/tutorials/get-started/tezos-taco-shop-smart-contract.md

   block {skip} with ((nil : list(operation)), contractStorage + parameter)
 ```

-Let's brake down the contract above to make sure we understand each bit of the LIGO syntax:
+Let's break down the contract above to make sure we understand each bit of the LIGO syntax:

 - **`function main`** - definition of a function that serves as an entry point
 - **`(const parameter : int;  const contractStorage : int)`** - parameters passed to the function